jistako/Obsidio/README.md

 Applications
 ------------

-The protocol does not necessitate anything but that the blocks are contructed properly, thus the usage of Obsidio can be used for many types of applications.
+The protocol does not necessitate anything but that the blocks are contructed properly and that appropriate payments are made, thus the usage of Obsidio can be used for many types of applications.
 However, the following are some ideas may qualify as interesting use-cases of Obsidio:

  * Microblogging - Send blocks to the network and receive funds as people download your microblog blocks.
  * Alternate DNS - Store your website's URL in a block.
 Update your record by posting another block imediately after that initial one to indicate the IP address change.